 The same as last year the annual accounts preparation continuous to be brought forward in order to adhere to the ACC accelerated timetable.
-Officers issued unaudited annual accounts to the Integration Joint Board on 6 May 2020.
-The audit was conducted from 18 May 2020 and no audit adjustments were identified.
-Management performed well to accelerate the timetable whilst maintaining quality for the third year in a row.
+Officers issued unaudited annual accounts to the Audit and Risk committee on 27 April 2021.
+The audit was conducted from early June 2021 and no audit adjustments were identified.
+Management performed well to accelerate the timetable whilst maintaining quality for the forth year in a row.